-If a county is transferred to another NSEA district by action of the NSEA Board of Directors, district association representative(s) who are members of a local in that county will continue to serve on the NSEA Board through the next July 31.
+If a county or local association is transferred to another NSEA district by action of the NSEA Board of Directors, district association representative(s) who are members in that local association or county will continue to serve on the NSEA Board through the next July 31.
 Any vacancy created by this action will be filled by election or appointment by the respective district association.